devoteam-se/ktrip-hamburg-extreme-startup/README.md

 Some steps to get ready:

 ### Form a team!
 1. Find a team!
 Only requirement is that you're comfortable in the same language.
-  a.
 2-3 people is probably most fun
 2. Pick a team name (important)

 ### Setup computer stuff